cosmos72/gomacro/doc/generics-cti.md

   }
   ```

-* constraints implementation:
+* contracts implementation:

-  An important question is: what should a constraint tell about a type?
+  An important question is: what should a contract tell about a type?

   1) The signature of one or more methods?